 Our institution offers rich and diverse learning resources to effectively support students' learning processes.
 These resources are designed to respond to students' individual learning speeds and learning styles by structuring them to be accessed both face-to-face and digitally.
-Library facilities within the faculty, national and international digital databases, open access course materials, supplementary resources prepared by faculty members, online platforms and academic counseling services are among the main tools that support the learning process.
+Reading room facilities, national and international digital databases, open access course materials, supplementary resources prepared by faculty members, online platforms and academic counseling services are among the main tools that support the learning process.